Travel insurance Canada

 Understand inclusions and exclusions.
 Before you buy a travel insurance policy for Canada, make sure you’ve read and understood the inclusions and exclusions so you’re aware of exactly what you are covered for.
 Unfortunately, many people get their claims rejected because they never bother to fully understand the terms and conditions of their policy.

 Pre-existing medical conditions.
 Always be honest about any pre-existing conditions with your insurance provider.
-If you fail to disclose a condition while purchasing your policy, your insurer can refuse to provide cover for it later.
+If you fail to disclose a condition while purchasing your policy, your insurance company can refuse to provide cover for it later.
 It might cost a little more to add an additional cover for your condition, but in case of an emergency, it will seem like a small price to pay.

 Look for the relevant extras.
 Depending on the kind of trip you are planning, look for the extras that you might need on your holiday in Canada.
 For instance, if you are going to be in the mountains and try snow sports, get additional snow cover or if you’re going backpacking, look for backpacker’s insurance.

 Hiring unregistered vehicles.
 If you’re planning an adventurous road trip from Newfoundland to British Columbia, edging along the Atlantic and Pacific oceans, make sure you have an international driver’s licence or a licence for Canada.
-If you run into an accident and are found without the appropriate licence, your insurer could refuse to cover you.
+If you run into an accident and are found without the appropriate licence, your insurance provider could refuse to cover you.

 Drinking overseas.
 When you’re travelling, the thumb rule as far as drinking is concerned should always be to stick with moderation.
 If you have a mishap and were found to be drunk at the time, the insurance provider can refuse to accept your claim even if you have paid for additional cover.